 Considering Kelpies can make great playmates for kids, we’re giving the breed 4 out 5 stars in this category.

 This breed is generally friendly towards other dogs, especially if they’ve grown up together.
 Overall, Kelpies aren’t at all aggressive and any such traits are strongly discouraged among breeders.
 In fact, being so active, Kelpies enjoy having other dogs for rough play and running.
 If you have the choice, having a dog of a similar size or larger is the best option when choosing a playmate for a Kelpie.

 Kelpies can also get along with other house pets like cats and other small animals, but it’s best if they get accustomed to one another while the Kelpie is still a puppy.
 In those early stages, puppies absorb every bit of information around them.
 As such, if you introduce them to the house cat and they learn to cuddle instead of chasing them, your Kelpie will remember that throughout their life.
 However, keep in mind the natural instincts of the breed before adopting one.

 Herding is the same prey drive wolves and lions have but modified.
 This means herding can be triggered by moving targets, loud noises and visual stimuli.
 As a Kelpie owner, it’s on you to get your dog used to city noises, but also keep an eye out for their physical cues.

 If your dog is properly trained, socialised and trusts your guidance, their prey drive will be manageable.
 In turn, they’ll be able to tolerate unfamiliar dogs and noises around them, without going into herding mode.

-Given kelpies are well-mannered but need proper socialisation to get accustomed to other animals, we’re taking off 1 star.
+Given Kelpies are well-mannered but need proper socialisation to get accustomed to other animals, we’re taking off one star.

 Exercise Needs 5/5